richardthorp/Festival-Faces/README.md

 * Quickly find contact details.
   * The contact details are quickly found through the navigation bar link for 'Contact' as well as several links to the contact page throughout the copy on the 'Home' page.
 As well as this, the email address for the business can be found along with social network links in the footer.

+As a returning user of this website, I want to:
+* Quickly find contact details.
+  * The contact details are quickly found through the navigation bar link for 'Contact' as well as several links to the contact page throughout the copy on the 'Home' page.
+As well as this, the email address for the business can be found along with social network links in the footer.

+* Check for updated examples of work.
+  * This is easily achieved by visiting the 'Gallery' page via the navigation bar.

+* Check for updated costs.
+  * Prices for childrens parties are clearly detailed in the 'Services' section - seperate to the rest of the text and in bold.
+The other types of event listed in the services section are not possible to give prices for without further clarifications from the potential client.
+Where this is the case, a clear link to the 'Contact' page is offered.

+#### Manual testing of all elements thoughout the website
+The following tests were all completed using the following web browsers and hardware:

+Web Browsers:

+* Google Chrome - Tested on Macbook Pro 2016 (13"), Microsoft Surface 3 (15"), Huawei P Smart 2019, Samsung Galaxy A6
+* Microsoft Edge
+* Mozilla Firefox
+* Apple Safari -tested on iPad 7th generation 2019 (10.2") and Macbook Pro 2016 (13")

+web browsers.
+As well as this, the website has been tested using a

 thank you modal bug